RemineHD/StayNet/readme.md

 Java and C# Versions work together.

 ## Usage
-There is a guide in the wiki page, and theres a example.
+There is a guide in the [https://github.com/Stay1444/StayNet/wiki/Getting-Started](Wiki page), and theres a example.

 ## Suggestions
 Feel free to create an issue suggesting something.